These layered vinyl Harry Potter T-Shirts are easy to make with your Silhouette Cameo and the Designer Edition of the Silhouette Studio Software!

 These Harry Potter t-shirts are brought to you by ShirtSpace, but the content and opinions are that of Simply Made Fun.

-There are two things I’ll always regret: (1) Not making more Harry Potter t-shirts for the midnight release of the books and movies, and (2) letting my little sister dictate whether or not I could dress up for the HP and the Half Blood Prince movie premier (spoiler alert, I wanted her to go with me so I didn’t dress up).
 Back then making t-shirts meant using puffy paints and mad drawing skills and hoping and praying that your shirt came out looking somewhat like you pictured in your head.
 Mine never did, I’m a terrible artist.

-- Iron and ironing board
+- fun, and

 Are you doing a complicated layered design?
 Read more for tips on how to get it right (and not mess up like me)!

 The Silhouette Designer Edition really helps in multi-layer designs because you can cut by color or layer.
 This made it really easy to cut my son’s Ravenclaw shirt because all I had to do was change out the vinyl on my cutting mat and hit cut.

 For the Ravenclaw and Luna shirts, this was the first time I had ever done a layered shirt and while there are small imperfections it wasn’t too bad.

 Always remember to GO SLOW when you’re cutting multi-layered designs.